nodeg/dotfiles/tricks.md

 I have marked with a * those which I think are absolutely essential Items for each section are sorted by oldest to newest.
-Come back soon for more!

-BASH
+## BASH
 * In bash, 'ctrl-r' searches your command history as you type
 - Input from the commandline as if it were a file by replacing 'command < file.in' with 'command <<< "some input text"'
 - '^' is a sed-like operator to replace chars from last command 'ls docs; ^docs^web^' is equal to 'ls web'.
 The second argument can be empty.
 * '!!' expands to the last typed command.
 Useful for root commands:
   'cat /etc/...' [permission denied] 'sudo !!'
 * '!!:n' selects the nth argument of the last command, and '!$' the last arg 'ls file1 file2 file3; cat !!:1-2' shows all files and cats only 1 and 2